flinnthebin/scripts/pyscanner/README.md

        pyscanner [OPTIONS] [TARGETS]

 DESCRIPTION
-       pyscanner is a native python scanning tool that allows you to perform various network scanning operations, such as ping sweeps and port scans.
+       pyscanner is a python scanning tool that allows you to perform various network scanning operations, such as ping sweeps and port scans.
 The tool is designed to be simple and efficient, making it a great choice for network administrators and security professionals who need to quickly assess the state of their network.

 OPTIONS
        -sw ping sweep